 - attachment theory

 - autistic spectrum conditions.

-You'll also consider the ecology of SEMH difficulties and complete a module on research methods.
+You'll also study the ecology of SEMH difficulties and a research methods module.

 The School of Education is a thriving centre for educational research and teacher professional development.